How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

-Earny can be a very advantageous program, if you make sure to register and use the credit cards that are covered.
+Earny can be a very advantageous program if you make sure to register and use the covered credit cards.

-However, I did recently decide to test the waters with Earny, and switched my Amazon payment method from Amazon credit to my Citibank card.
+However, I recently decided to test the waters with Earny, and switched my Amazon payment method from Amazon credit to my Citibank card.
 And I entered the details of my Citi card on Earny, so that I could pair it with my Amazon purchases.

-In October of this past year, I made several normal, everyday purchases on Amazon.
+In October of this past year, I made several everyday purchases on Amazon.

-Black Friday rolled around in November, and a lot of Amazon sellers dropped their prices to celebrate.
+Black Friday rolled around in November, and many Amazon sellers dropped their prices to celebrate.

 Earny had been tracking all of my October Amazon purchases, and put in a claim when the prices on these items dropped in November!

-And all of the sudden, Earny had practically shoved an extra 60 bucks back into my pocket!
+And all of a sudden, Earny had practically shoved an extra 60 bucks back into my pocket!

 Here are some examples of products I purchased and then received a refund through Earny:

-(Note: Your individual results may, and most likely will, vary.)
+(Note: Individual results may, and most likely will, vary.)